Softball: Pitcher

 The pitcher is the individual who throws the ball from the middle of the diamond.
-As in baseball, fastpitch softball has a rubber used to control the pitchers delivery.
+As in baseball, fastpitch softball has a rubber used to control the pitcher's delivery.
 A pitcher must have both feet on the rubber at the start of their delivery but neither foot is on the rubber when the ball is released.
 In baseball, the rubber is on a mound of dirt as gravity is used to generate speed.
 In softball, the pitchers throw from within a circle and the rubber in the circle is not elevated.
 The circle is also used to control base runners.
 When the pitcher is in possession of the ball in the circle, a runner who has passed a base must either advance or return to the base.
 They cannot "bait" the pitcher to throw or they will be called out.
 The pitcher tries to throw the ball in the strike zone.
-In order to do that, they start while having the ball in their glove, they throw their arms behind their hips, they shoot forwards with their leg, which is on the same side as their glove, and leave their glove hand there and the other arm goes around the shoulder, bends the elbow, and turns their wrist toward the 3rd baseman, and brings their arm through at the end, flicks their wrist, (which affects the ball's speed, spin and subsequent motion), and brings the arm up, with the hand by their shoulder.
+In order to do that, they start while having the ball in their glove, they throw their arms behind their hips, they shoot forwards with their leg, which is on the same side as their glove, and leave their glove hand there and the other arm goes around the shoulder, bends the elbow, and turns their wrist toward the third baseman, and brings their arm through at the end, flicks their wrist, (which affects the ball's speed, spin and subsequent motion), and brings the arm up, with the hand by their shoulder.
 They follow through with their legs turning their pitching stance into a fielding stance.
 They try to release the ball when they go past their hips.
 In softball, the pitcher uses an underarm motion to pitch the ball towards the strike zone.
 As soon as the pitcher makes a throw, the fielders are ready to field balls that are hit in the middle of the diamond.
 Pitchers usually tend to be tall, very flexible and have good upper body strength.
 Pitchers can be righthanded or lefthanded.
 The softball pitcher makes a windmill motion while throwing underhand, unlike baseball pitchers who throw overhand.